ErikGartner/vtesdb/README.md

 # VTES Database
 A simple meteor app that allows for searching among all Vampire the Masquerade crypt and library cards.

 ## Installation
 This project uses meteor along with some other minor packages.
 They are downloaded automatically.

 ## Tests

-JUnit tests are meant to be stored in tests/.
+Tests are meant to be stored in tests/.

 ## Contributors
 Reach me at @erik_gartner.

 ## License
 VtES Database is released under The MIT License (MIT).

 Copyright (c) 2015 Erik Gärtner